flatironinstitute/CryoLike/docs/source/concepts/likelihoodComputation.rst

     The Templates and Images stacks are unlikely to fit fully in GPU memory all at once, so CryoLike batches the comparison over several sets.
-    To reduce memory transfer overhead, we preference Templates as the outer set of images to loop over.
+    To reduce memory transfer overhead, we preference Templates as the outer set of objects to loop over.
+We may provide more customization options for this in the future.

 Main outputs
 ************